asb2m10/jsusfx/pd/README.md

 * `jsfx~` is the runtime object to expose JSFX scripts in pure-data.
 It expect as object creation argument the script to use that should be in the pd path.
 Upon object creation, each of the sliders will be exposed as an inlet.
-Any float or list sent to the first inlet will be considered as midi data.
 Any midi message generated from the script will be sent with the last outlet.

-⋅⋅⋅ To change a slider, send message [slider <slider id> <0..1 value>]; the values are normalized from 0 to 1 ⋅⋅⋅ For un-normalized values, send message [uslider <slider id> <raw value>] ⋅⋅⋅ Use [describe] to output the associated sliders ⋅⋅⋅ Use [dumpvars] to dump the current variables values ⋅⋅⋅ Use [bypass 0/1] to bypass the effect
+⋅⋅⋅ To change a slider, send message [slider <slider id> <0..1 value>]; the values are normalized from 0 to 1 ⋅⋅⋅ For un-normalized values, send message [uslider <slider id> <raw value>] ⋅⋅⋅ Use [midi <midi stream>] to send midi data to script ⋅⋅⋅ Use [describe] to output the associated sliders ⋅⋅⋅ Use [dumpvars] to dump the current variables values ⋅⋅⋅ Use [bypass 0/1] to bypass the effect